We Shall Not Be Moved

 |Sun, Sep 24||8:00 p.m.|

-Approximately one hour and 45 minutes with no intermission
+Approximately two hours and 5 minutes with one 20 minute intermission

 Major support for We Shall Not Be Moved has been provided by the John S. and James L. Knight Foundation.